 To access these batteries, undo the latches securing the sliding assembly, and slide the tray out of the compartment.
-When access to these batteries is no longer needed, replace the sliding battery assembly making sure that it is securely latched.
+When access to these batteries is no longer needed, replace the sliding battery assembly, making sure that it is securely latched.

 When batteries are not used for extended periods of time, they will gradually lose their electrical charge.
-Therefore, it is necessary periodically to recharge the batteries to increase the operational lives of the batteries.
+Therefore, it is necessary to periodically recharge the batteries to increase the operational lives of the batteries.

 It is also necessary to check the external condition of the batteries on a regular basis.
 Look for cracks in the battery case and cover.
 Check the vent plugs and replace them if they are cracked or broken.
 Keep the battery clean.

-Since accumulations of dirt and acid residue around the battery terminals may provide an electrical path for discharging the battery, the area around the terminals should be cleaned periodically.
-One can use an old toothbrush and a sparse amount of a diluted solution of baking soda (sodium bicarbonate) and water (distilled or de-ionized, preferred; tap water, acceptable) to clean and neutralize any acidic build-up around the battery terminals.
-If there is any forming on the top of the battery, this indicates that acidic residues are being neutralized.
+Since accumulations of dirt and acid residue around the battery terminals might provide an electrical path for discharging the battery, the area around the terminals must be cleaned periodically.
+You can use an old toothbrush and a sparse amount of a diluted solution of baking soda (sodium bicarbonate) and water (distilled or de-ionized, preferred; tap water, acceptable) to clean and neutralize any acidic build-up around the battery terminals.
+If there is any foaming on the top of the battery, this indicates that acidic residues are being neutralized.
 Rinse the cleaned areas thoroughly with distilled or de-ionized water (tap water is okay, too).

 Avoid getting the baking-soda solution into the battery fill plugs to each battery cell; this would drastically reduce the effectiveness of the battery (by neutralizing the sulfuric acid in the battery cells) or, worse, "kill" the battery.
 Dry the battery cables and terminals to prevent corrosion; to protect those terminals further, use a plastic ignition spray on the terminals.
-Do not use grease on the terminals, especially on the metal-to-metal connections, as grease may act as an insulator and keep the battery electrical power from entering the cables.
+Do not use grease on the terminals, especially on the metal-to-metal connections, as grease might act as an insulator and keep the battery electrical power from entering the cables.

-If the batteries are not going to be used for an extended period of time, they should be removed from the Allegro and stored in a warm, dry place.
-IT IS STRONGLY RECOMMENDED that this service be performed by a qualified service technician, as the process is usually too complicated for the average owner to perform.
-For those who may wish to perform this service themselves, the following procedure is described: Mark the battery cables ("+" sign or "red" for the positive cable; " - " sign or "black" for the negative cable) so that they can be properly reconnected again later.
-These batteries would require periodic recharging to maintain their full charge.
+If the batteries are not going to be used for an extended period of time, remove them from the motorhome and store in a warm, dry place.
+Tiffin Motorhomes recommends that this service be performed by a qualified service technician, as the process is usually too complicated for the average owner to perform.
+For those who might wish to perform this service themselves, use the following procedure: Mark the battery cables ("+" sign or "red" for the positive cable; "-" sign or "black" for the negative cable) so that they can be properly reconnected again later.
+These batteries require periodic recharging to maintain their full charge.

+Over time, the batteries will lose some of the water used with the sulfuric acid in the batteries.
 Following manufacturer's recommendations as found in the Owner's Information Package, periodically check the fluid levels in all the cells of the batteries (be sure to use safety eyewear during this process) and fill those that are low with water (distilled or de-ionized water is preferred; tap water is okay).

-Don't overfill the cells; follow the filling directions exactly.
-This battery checkup should be done on a regular basis to realize the fullest service possible from the batteries over the longest time possible.
+Do not overfill the cells; follow the filling directions exactly.
+Check the battery on a regular basis to realize the fullest service possible from the batteries over the longest time possible.

-If the Allegro is to be stored for an extended period of time, the 12 VDC battery system should be disconnected-this procedure will prevent unnecessary drain and corrosion of the batteries and their terminals.
+If the motorhome is to be stored for an extended period of time, disconnect the 12 VDC battery system-this procedure will prevent unnecessary drain and corrosion of the batteries and their terminals.

-Disconnect the 120 VAC electrical power cord and the negative terminal from the coach batteries BEFORE working on the Allegro electrical system.
+Disconnect the 120 VAC electrical power cord and the negative terminal from the coach batteries BEFORE working on the motorhome electrical system.

-If the Allegro ever requires any welding operations on the frame, first disconnect the chassis batteries.
+If the motorhome ever requires any welding operations on the frame, first disconnect the chassis batteries.
 Failure to do so will destroy all of the chassis computer system.